JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 ## Application studies

-The package can be applied to the exact penality work by [@diouane-gollier-orban-2024] that addresses a problem where the model of the nonsmooth part is different from the function $h$.
+The package is used in the exact penalty work of [@diouane-gollier-orban-2024] to solve a problem where the model of the nonsmooth part differs from the function $h$.
 This is not covered in the current version of the competitive package [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).

 ## Support for inexact subproblem solves